- About Us

 - Blogs & News

-Our peer-reviewed study published in the International Journal of Emotional Education demonstrates that children who experience begin to ECSEL significantly improve and outperform their peers on these critical skills and competencies.
+Our peer-reviewed study published in the International Journal of Emotional Education and The International Journal of Child Care and Education Policy also demonstrates that children who experience begin to ECSEL significantly improve and outperform their peers on these critical skills and competencies.

 Study findings also come at a time when it has been shown that supportive interactions with teachers can lead to increased motivation in students, and that caring, supportive relationships are a predictor of children’s motivation and achievement.
 They echo broader findings of larger studies showing that children who learn social-emotional skills early in life are more self-confident, trusting, empathic, intellectually inquisitive, competent in using language to communicate, and better able to relate well with others.